Admission to the Major

-Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Structural Engineering Undergraduate Affairs Committee before the courses in question are taken.
+Variations from, or exceptions to, any program or course requirements are possible only if a petition is approved by the Structural Engineering Chair of the Undergraduate Affairs Committee before the courses in question are taken.
 The Undergraduate Student Petition forms are available on Tritonlink.

 SE students may take SE 199, Independent Study for Undergraduates, under the guidance of an SE faculty member.
 Taking SE 199s may not replace ABET approved courses.
 This course is taken as an elective on a P/NP basis.
 Under the following restrictive conditions, however, it may be used to satisfy upper-division technical course requirements for the major.
 The student must be in the SE major and the course must be taken for 4 units.

 Students interested in taking an SE 199 course must identify a faculty member with whom they wish to work and propose a research or study topic.
-After obtaining the faculty member's concurrence on the topic and scope of the study, the student must submit a Special Studies Course form to the Structural Engineering Undergraduate Affairs Committee.
+After obtaining the faculty member's concurrence on the topic and scope of the study, the student must submit a Special Studies Course form to the Undergraduate Advisor for review by the Structural Engineering Chair of the Undergraduate Affairs Committee.
 To seek technical elective credit students must also submit an undergraduate student petition form.
 The forms must be completed, approved, and processed prior to the beginning of the quarter in which the course is to be taken.
 Please keep in mind that registration into a 199 does not take place until the Special Studies form is received by the Registrars Office.